Israeli military kills two men after they appeared to surrender during operation in West Bank

 According to the Israel Defense Forces (IDF), the two individuals were wanted by authorities for alleged terror activities.

-The IDF said in the joint statement that it had been operating alongside border police to arrest two individuals who belonged to a “terrorist organization operating in Jenin,” and accused them of throwing explosive devices and gunfire at security forces.
+The IDF said it had been operating alongside border police to arrest two individuals who belonged to a “terrorist organization operating in Jenin,” and accused them of throwing explosive devices and gunfire at security forces.

 The IDF added that the “surrender procedure” lasted several hours, with the men exiting the building after an engineering vehicle was used.
 “After they exited the building, gunfire was carried out at the wanted individuals,” the IDF said in a joint statement with the Israel Police.

-“The incident is currently under investigation by field commanders and will be transferred for review by the relevant authorities,” an IDF statement said.
+“The incident is currently under investigation by field commanders and will be transferred for review by the relevant authorities,” the IDF said.

 Video of the incident shared on social media showed two men emerging from a building with their hands raised above their heads in apparent surrender.
 They are surrounded by what appear to be Israeli soldiers.

-The Israeli military launched a wide-scale military operation on Wednesday in the West Bank, with Israeli forces searching “over 220 sites, questioned dozens and arresting “several wanted individuals,” per an earlier IDF statement.
+The Israeli military launched a wide-scale military operation on Wednesday in the West Bank, with Israeli forces searching “over 220 sites,” questioning dozens and arresting “several wanted individuals,” per an earlier IDF statement.

-Israel’s far-right National Security Minister Itamar Ben Gvir praised the Israeli military and police following the incident.
+The United Nations Human Rights office said Friday that it is “appalled by the brazen killing,” calling the incident a “summary execution.”

-“I fully back the Border Police fighters and IDF soldiers who fired at wanted terrorists who came out of a building in Jenin.
-The fighters acted exactly as expected of them – terrorists must die!,” he wrote on social media.
+“Our office has verified that since 7 October, 2023, and up until the 27 November this year, Israeli forces and settlers have killed 1,030 Palestinians in the occupied West Bank, including East Jerusalem,” spokesperson Jeremy Laurence said at a press briefing in Geneva.
+“Among these victims were 223 children.”

 This story has been updated with additional developments.